stargazerZJ/frp4wg/README.md

 Status: MVP implemented in a single binary with client/server subcommands, using Go's standard library and slog. nft offload is not included yet; code leaves clear extension points for future integration.

+**Human** Comment on Project Status: It's neither performant nor elegant, but it's usable for now.

 ## Build

 Requires Go toolchain compatible with the module directive in [go.mod](go.mod).
 Then: